 Most of Jor-El's Pre-New 52 history is still intact.
-He is still the biological father of Superman, the creator of the Phantom zone projector, and is still part of the Kryptonian Science Council, and still is one of few Kryptonians who knew of Krypton's imminent destruction and wished to voice his research to the Science Council.
+He is still the biological father of Superman, the creator of the Phantom Zone projector, and is still part of the Kryptonian Science Council, and still is one of the few Kryptonians who knew of Krypton's imminent destruction and wished to voice his research to the Science Council.
 The core research center is destroyed by the Eradicator's henchmen.
-It is later revealed that the Eradicator knows of Jor-El's findings and wishes to enlist him in his doomsday cult, but Jor-El manages to defeat the Eradicator's henchmen.
+It is later revealed that the Eradicator knew of Jor-El's findings and wished to enlist him in a doomsday cult.

 Powers and Abilities

 Jor-El possesses Kryptonian Physiology and so is able to exhibit the powers of the average Kryptonian such as solar energy absorption, heat vision, super-hearing, enhanced vision (which included electromagnetic spectrum vision, microscopic vision, telescopic vision, x-ray vision and infrared vision.

 He is invulnerable and possesses incredible stamina levels alongside superhuman strength, speed, reflexes, agility and super breath.
 Jor-El is also able to fly.

 Jor-El has advanced knowledge of Kryptonian history and is proficient in scientific engineering.
 Like others of his race, he is vulnerable to kryptonite.

 - Gender: Male

 - Eyes: Blue

 - Height: 6'1"

 - Weight: 190 lbs (86 kg)